A custom wooden grain door with a curved lite kit.

 3. Using a cheap brush, apply the stripper.
 Allow it to stand for approximately 1 hour.

-4. Remove the stripper beginning with the putty knife.
-Be sure you hold it at such an angle that you do not gouge the sheet.
+4. Remove the stripper, beginning with the putty knife.
+Be sure to hold it at an angle so you do not gouge the sheet.
 This will remove the clear coat from the higher surfaces.

 5. Continue removing the stripper with a stiff wire or brass bristle brush.
 This will remove the clear coat that is deep in the grain.